 What can I say… the moment I polished off my serving, I started dreaming about the next one.

-Actually we (me + my significant other) loved it so much, I baked it twice this week!
+Actually, we loved it so much, I baked it twice this week!
 This warm, sweet crumble puts rhubarb and strawberries front and centre.
 The natural sweetness of the berries cuts through the rhubarb’s tartness.

 Rhubarb comes and goes so fast, so let’s enjoy it as much as we can while it’s still here (wink, wink – what an excuse to eat tons of this crumbly goodness)

 For the Crumble

 - ¾ cup (approx. 70g) rolled oats

 - ½ cup/ 1 stick (100g) butter, cut into chunks